 - Public website.
-The agency's Affirmative Action Plan is available on the agency's public website (https://minnesotatra.org/).
+The agency's Affirmative Action Plan is available on the agency's public website at agency's public website (https://minnesotatra.org/contact/job-opportunities/).
 Printed copies are available to anyone who requests it.
 As requested, the agency will make the plan available in alternative formats. - Equal opportunity employer language.
 The agency's website homepage, letterhead, publications, and all job postings include the statement "Teachers Retirement Association is an equal opportunity employer."
-The agency will also ensure a representative ratio of diversity is on all marketing materials. - Signage.
-Nondiscrimination and equal opportunity statements and posters are prominently displayed in common public areas.
-Examples of posters displayed include: Equal Employment Opportunity is the law, Employee Rights under the Fair Labor Standards Act, and the Americans with Disabilities Act Notice to the Public.

-A physical copy of the Agency's Affirmative Action Plan is available to contractors, vendors, and members of the public at the following address:
+The agency will also ensure a representative ratio of diversity is on all marketing materials. - A physical copy of the Agency's Affirmative Action Plan is available to contractors, vendors, and members of the public at the following address: